Utah Gender Wage Gap

 How do the Church's teachings on family and motherhood influence the gender wage gap?

-The Church teaches that "mothers are primarily responsible for the nurture of their children" and "fathers . . . are responsible to provide the necessities of life and protection for their families."[20]
+The Church teaches that mothers have a responsibility to nurture their children and fathers have a responsibility to earn a living and support their families financially.[20]
 Latter-day Saints make up the majority of Utah's population.[21]
 Utah has the highest birth rate[22] and one of the highest fertility rates in the nation.[23]

 So does the Church teach that women shouldn't work?

-No. The Church teaches that "fathers and mothers are obligated to help one another as equal partners" and that "circumstances may necessitate individual adaptation," including working.[26]
+Yes and no. The Church teaches that "fathers and mothers are obligated to help one another as equal partners" and that "circumstances may necessitate individual adaptation."[26]

 What outcomes do Church teachings have on women in the workplace?